-PlantForm’s proprietary vivoXPRESS® technology platform produces a wide range of biopharmaceutical products, including monoclonal antibodies, protein drugs and vaccines.
+PlantForm’s vivoXPRESS® tobacco plant technology platform is designed to deliver a wide range of biopharmaceutical products, including therapeutic and medical countermeasure drugs.
 Our pipeline includes:

-PlantForm's first product will be a biosimilar version of Roche’s breast-cancer drug Herceptin®, the brand name for trastuzumab.
+PlantForm’s lead product is a biosimilar version of Roche’s age-related macular degeneration (AMD) drug Lucentis®, the brand name for ranibizumab.

-Herceptin® had sales of C$8.6 billion in 2015 and began to lose patent protection in 2014 (2019 in the United States).
-Treatment with Herceptin® can cost as much as $100,000 per patient per year.
+Lucentis® had sales of C$4.8 billion in 2015 and begins to lose patent protecting in 2020 in the United States and 2022 in Europe.
+A treatment course with Lucentis® can cost as much as $30,000 per patient.
 PlantForm expects its plant-based production system will lower manufacturing costs by as much as 90 per cent.

-PlantForm expects to launch biosimilar trastuzumab, in partnership with a pharmaceutical company, in world markets in 2021.
-PlantForm management estimates the total market potential for all biosimilar trastuzumab products will be $2.5 billion a year by 2021.
+PlantForm expects to launch biosimilar ranibizumab, in partnership with a pharmaceutical company, in world markets in 2022.
+PlantForm management estimates the total market potential for all biosimilar AMD products will be $3.5 billion a year by 2022.

 PlantForm is using its vivoXPRESS® system to produce an innovator antibody being studied by Defence Research and Development Canada (DRDC) as an antidote to ricin exposure.
 The hD9 antibody drug candidate developed by DRDC prevents ricin from penetrating cells.

 Recombinant butyrylcholinesterase (rBuChE)